Taylor Swift announces '1989 (Taylor's Version)' at 'Eras Tour' show

 — el diablito (@OGdiablito) August 10, 2023

-Swift has already released ‘Fearless (Taylor’s Version)’, ‘Red (Taylor’s Version)’ and ‘Speak Now (Taylor’s Version)’, the latter of which came out last month.
+Swift has already released ‘Fearless (Taylor’s Version)’, ‘Red (Taylor’s Version)’ and most recently ‘Speak Now (Taylor’s Version)’.
 The re-recording project will see the singer reclaim ownership of her first six studio records, spanning 2006’s self-titled to ‘Reputation’ (2017).

+Back in 2021, Swift shared ‘Wildest Dreams (Taylor’s Version)’ from the forthcoming rework of ‘1989’.
+It came after the song appeared in a trailer for the DreamWorks film Spirit Untamed.

+Last week saw a snippet of ‘Delicate (Taylor’s Version)’ emerge in the latest season of Amazon Prime Video‘s The Summer I Turned Pretty.
+That track will feature on the yet-to-be-announced ‘Reputation (Taylor’s Version)’.